 On the 20th March 2020, in response to the coronavirus pandemic (designated by the World Health Organisation as COVID-19), the UK government introduced a lockdown of the working population, except for persons identified as Key Workers, as a medical control measure to reduce the spread of the virus and to enable resources to be allocated to those who are infected and maintain essential services for running the country.
-The Canford School site has been closed to all pupils since then which has resulted in a reduction in occupation of the premises and staff implementing alternative working patterns, including working from home and the provision of remote learning using Microsoft Teams and other platforms.
+The School site was closed to all pupils throughout the Summer Term but reopened in September 2020 operating throughout the Christmas Term under a multi-layered system of controls aimed at reducing the transmission of infection amongst pupils and staff.